The #NGOLegalGuides Belfast launch

 We know that information guides can sometimes prompt new questions.

-If your organisation wants more information, a training session on a specific guide topic, or even have suggestions for a whole new guide, PILS and Arthur Cox want to know.
+If your organisation wants more information, a training session on a specific guide topic, or even has suggestions for a whole new guide, PILS and Arthur Cox want to know.

 A snapshot of the launch